 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
-We noted those visiting staff who provided sedation at the practice had completed Immediate Life Support training with airway management.
+Immediate Life Support training with airway management for staff providing treatment under sedation was also completed.

 The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.